 - Durability and resilience.
 Travertine tiles add exceptional value to any home or commercial space.
 They can be used for many various applications, from floors and walls, kitchen and bathroom, to foyers, hallways, and even for exterior applications as they tolerate extreme temperatures.

 - Non-slip texture.
-This feature makes travertine tiles easy to walk on.
+This feature makes travertine stone tiles easy to walk on.

 - Easy to install.
 Installing and replacing travertine tile is very easy.
 These tiles are easily cut, shaped, and arranged in various patterns.